realworldocaml/book/en/inside-the-runtime.md

   in long-running programs, and normally occurs much less frequently than the mark and sweep phases.

-A major garbage collection must *stop the world* (that is, halt the application) to ensure that blocks can be moved around without this being observed by the live application.
-The mark-and-sweep phases run incrementally over slices of the heap to avoid pausing the application for long periods of time.
+A major garbage collection must also stop the world to ensure that blocks can be moved around without this being observed by the live application.
+The mark-and-sweep phases run incrementally over slices of the heap to avoid pausing the application for long periods of time, and also precede each slice with a fast minor collection.
 Only the compaction phase touches all the memory in one go, and is a relatively rare operation.

 ### Allocating on the major heap